Hexanders/stm-cluster-heightzer/README.md

 # stm-cluster-heightzer
 Stm cluster height resizer (stm-cluster-heightzer) is a class that finds peaks of clusters (high bumps) in a scanning tunneling microscope (STM) image(data)
 ## Usage
-As all the first you need to plainnen the image suitable.
+As all the first you need to level the data in the image suitable.
 I am using  <a href="http://gwyddion.net/">Gwyddion</a>  for this.
 So the stm-cluster-heightzer has a method for importing gwyydion data:

 ```
 gw_file = 'my_folder/my_data.gwy'